duaraghav8/selectosaur/README.md

 Selectosaur is a CLI tool.
 It runs SQL queries on Timescale DB based on user-supplied parameters and outputs stats for them.

+Wrote it as part of my job application at TimescaleDB.

 ## Build
 It is recommended that you build this app on a 64-bit Mac or Linux machine with Golang version `1.17`.